hapijs/hapi/docs/Reference.md

 - `settings` - response handling flags:
     - `charset` -  the 'Content-Type' HTTP header 'charset' property.
 Defaults to `'utf-8'`.
-    - `encoding` - the string encoding scheme used to serial data into the HTTP payload when `source` is a string or marshalls into a string.
+    - `encoding` - the string encoding scheme used to serial data into the HTTP payload when `source` is a string or marshals into a string.
       Defaults to `'utf8'`.
     - `passThrough` - if `true` and `source` is a `Stream`, copies the `statusCode` and `headers` of the stream to the outbound response.
 Defaults to `true`.